RTEMS/rtems-docs/user/tools/tester.rst

     sis> q

-The examples can also be run using GDB with SIS as the backend.
+The examples can also be run using GDB with SIS as the back end.
 SIS can be connected to gdb through a network socket using the gdb remote interface.

 Either start SIS with ``-gdb``, or issue the ``gdb`` command inside SIS, and connect gdb with ``target remote:1234``.
 The default port is ``1234``, the port can be changed using the ``-port`` option.

-Open a terminal and issue the command:
+Open a terminal and issue the following command:

 .. code-block:: none